znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 click interfaces where DNS entries can be added to some internal DNS server which typically doubles as recursive DNS resolver.
-In order for this to work, the address of that internal DNS server needs to be configured (maunally or via autoconfiguration) on all devices who wish to resolve those entries.
+In order for this to work, the address of that internal DNS server needs to be configured (maunally or via autoconfiguration) on all nodes who wish to resolve those entries.

 This configuration is known as split-horizon DNS.
 And it falls short if people start to use validating resolvers (DNSSEC) and alternative DNS resolvers,